 Atono Chrome extension

 The Atono Chrome extension simplifies testing and debugging for applications built with Atono.
-It allows you to report bugs for your application and adjust feature flags directly in your browser, reducing context-switching and the need to navigate between tools.
-This lets your team focus on testing features, resolving issues, and delivering value faster.
+It allows you to report bugs, flip feature flags, and set up usage tracking by mapping clicks in your application—all directly from your browser.
+This reduces context-switching and removes the need for code changes, so your team can focus on testing features, resolving issues, and delivering value faster.

 Key benefits